The Roles, Risks, and Stages of Personal Injury Trials

 Before a trial commences, a jury must be selected.
 A panel of potential jurors is summoned to the court’s general jury administrative office to register for active jury duty.

-Once registered, a juror will become part of a group of jurors called a jury panel.
+Once registered, a juror will become part of a jury panel.
 Panels usually are made up of about 25 to 50 potential jurors.
-The panel will include community members, from which 12 plus alternates will sit as jurors on a case.
+The panel will include community members, from whom 12 plus alternates will sit as jurors on a case.

-When a court is ready to begin a new trial, a panel of potential jurors is taken to a specific courtroom where they will participate in the jury selection process known as Voir Dire.
+When a court is ready to begin a new trial, a panel of potential jurors is taken to a specific courtroom to participate in the jury selection process known as Voir Dire.

 Opening Statements

-A personal injury trial opening statement is the lawyer’s first opportunity to address the jury and provide them with an account of what the lawyer believes the evidence will show.
+A personal injury trial opening statement is the lawyer’s first opportunity to address the jury and present an account of what the lawyer believes the evidence will show.

-An opening statement usually begins with identifying the parties to the case, an overview of the facts and evidence that will be presented to the jury, and a short outline of the significant issues in dispute.
+An opening statement usually begins by identifying the parties to the case, providing an overview of the facts and evidence that will be presented to the jury, and outlining the significant issues in dispute.

-The lawyer’s opening statement should be neutral and organized in its delivery and tone.
+The lawyer’s opening statement should be neutral, organized, and delivered with a neutral tone.

 Rules Governing the Opening Statement